Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Introduction

 \subsection{Our Research Questions and Contributions}

 In this paper, we explore the applicability of the IMC algorithm to software verification.
 Specifically, we answer the following two research questions.
 First, we investigate \emph{how to efficiently adopt IMC to software verification}.
 As mentioned earlier, IMC was originally invented to verify sequential Boolean-logic circuits (hardware), whose transition relations, required to perform IMC, are easy to derive: The downstream circuitry of the memory elements (i.e., registers) encodes the next-state function of the system, which can then be naturally expressed as a transition relation between system states.
 It is less straightforward, by contrast, to extract a transition relation from a program (software).
-Although representing a program as a transition relation with the program counter is possible, such conversion often blows up the control-flow structure, and in turn influences the computational efficiency of verification.
-To address this research question, we propose an efficient software adoption of IMC via large-block encoding, exploring the analogy between the execution paths of a sequential Boolean-logic circuit and a program.
-We also present the first implementation of the IMC algorithm for software verification, and make it available in the open-source framework \cpachecker.
-The details of the proposed adoption and implementation will be discussed in~\cref{sect:approach}.
+Although representing a program as a transition relation with the program counter is in principle possible, such conversion mixes the reasoning of the control-flow structure and the program semantics, and hence, does not work for IMC in practice as we show in \cref{sect:symbolic-pc}.
+To address this research question, we propose an efficient software adoption of IMC via large-block encoding, separating the analysis of the control flow and the program semantics by exploring the analogy between the execution paths of a sequential Boolean-logic circuit and a program.
+We also present the first implementation of the IMC algorithm for software verification and make it available in the open-source framework \cpachecker~\cite{CPA,CPACHECKER}.
+The details of the proposed adoption and implementation will be discussed in~\cref{sect:approach,sect:implementation}, respectively.
 Our second research question focuses on \emph{evaluating the performance of the IMC adoption against the state of the art}.
-To address this research question, we compare the proposed implementation against other state-of-the-art software-verification algorithms, including \pdr, BMC, \kinduction, predicate abstraction, and \impact, over the largest benchmark suite of C safety-verification tasks in~\cref{sect:evaluation}.
+To address this research question, we compare the proposed implementation against other state-of-the-art software-verification algorithms, including \pdr, BMC, \kinduction, predicate abstraction, and \impact, on the largest benchmark suite of C safety-verification tasks in~\cref{sect:evaluation}.
 Our experimental results show that IMC is competitive in terms of both effectiveness (the number of solved tasks) and efficiency (the elapsed CPU time).